elialcodes/Rick-and-Morty-character-search/README.md

-## Rick and Morty Character Search :alien: :earth_americas: :rocket: :ringed-planet:
+## Rick and Morty Character Search :alien: :earth_americas: :rocket: 🪐

 Welcome to Rick and Morty Character Finder!
 This web application allows you to explore and learn about various characters from the popular animated television series "Rick and Morty".